denoland/fresh/docs/v2/getting-started/deploy-to-production.md

 new project.

 Click on the "New Project" button and select the GitHub repository that contains the Fresh project.
-Select the "Fresh" framework preset, and click on "Advanced options".
-Enter `deno task build` in the "Build command" field.
-Press "Create project".
+Select the "Fresh" framework preset, and press "Create project".

 The project will now deploy to Deno Deploy.
 After this is done, the project will